ArmandoPires103/lab-user-experience-and-design/readme.md

 - [Crafted](https://experiencecrafted.com/)

-Take a look at the sites above and notice what makes these sites successful and an example of good UX and UX/UI.
+Take a look at the sites above and notice what makes these sites successful and an example of good UX and UI.
 Use the categories from [Nielsen’s Heuristics: 10 Usability Principles To Improve UI Design](https://aelaschool.com/en/interactiondesign/10-usability-heuristics-ui-design/) to confirm the design success.

 ## Instructions